-\begin{rem} Given mixed Hodge structures $V$ and $V'$, then $V\otimes V'$ is a mixed Hodge structure with the filtered tensor product.
+\begin{rem} Given mixed Hodge structures $V$ and $V'$, then $V\otimes V'$ carries a mixed Hodge structure with the filtered tensor product.
 This makes $\MHS_\kk$ into a symmetric monoidal category.
-Also, $\Hom(V,V')$ is a mixed Hodge structure, with the weight filtration given by
+Also, $\Hom(V,V')$ carries a mixed Hodge structure with the weight filtration given by

 and the Hodge filtration defined in the same way.
 In particular, the dual of a mixed Hodge structure is again a mixed Hodge structure. \end{rem}